ppkantorski/Ultrahand-Overlay/README.md

 To use Ultrahand, follow these steps:

 1. Create a directory named ultrahand in the config folder on your SD card.
-2. Place the config.ini file in the ultrahand directory.
-This file contains the configuration options for Ultrahand.
+2. Place the config.ini package file in the ultrahand directory (or sub-directory).
+This package file contains the configuration options for Ultrahand.
-3. Launch Ultrahand by executing the compiled binary.
+3. Your commands will show up on the Tesla menu within the Ultrahand overlay.
+You can click A to execute any command as well as click X to view the indivicual command lines.

 ## Configuration Options